wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/ciscat/ciscat.rst

 If no profile is specified for a certain content, it will be selected the first one, which is usually the most permisive.

-2. After set the configuration and restart the Wazuh agent, evaluations will be executed with the specified interval, triggering alerts as shown below.
+2. After restart the Wazuh agent, evaluations will be executed with the specified interval, triggering alerts as shown below.

 Information about the executed scan